iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/4sem/industrial_management.md

-## Syllabus - Industrial Management

-**Course Objectives:**

-After completing this course, students will be able to understand organization and management, leadership and communication, production and operations management (POM), marketing research and forecasting, human resource management (HRM), and quality and productivity engineering.

-### Course Outline:

 1. **Basics of Industrial Management (2 hours)**
     * Management: Scientific management, Types of Management
     * Organization, Structure, functions and objective of industrial organizations